Humanist Learning Lab

-6) We will be focusing on teaching our students the HCH Learning Lab Curriculum (1), designed by experts in pedagogy and specifically created for HCH Learning Lab.
+We will be focusing on teaching our students the 2014-2015_HCH Learning Lab Curriculum, designed by experts in pedagogy and specifically created for HCH Learning Lab.

-We want to hear from you!
-If you want to get involved in this project in anyway, or just want to put in your two cents, please email Vanessa Zoltan at firstname.lastname@example.org
+If you want to get involved in this project in anyway, or just want to put in your two cents, please email Sarah Chandonnet at email@example.com.

 Please donate to our program!
 Our program relies entirely on your donations.